I finally took a

 bright green – the greenbelt of Idaho, irrigated by water from the Snake River.

-It looks like most of the 1.5 million people of Idaho live along the southern edge of
+It looks like most of the 1.5 million people of Idaho live along the

 the state following the Snake River.
 A ranger told me the Idaho farmers also